 - 3.75G/HSPA+ – High Speed Data Packet Access; theoretical top speed: 42 Mbps

-- 4G/LTE – High Speed Data Packet Access; theoretical top speed: 150 Mbps
+- 4G/LTE – 4G is the fourth-generation technology standard for broadband cellular networks; LTE stands for Long-Term Evolution; High Speed Data Packet Access; theoretical top speed: 150 Mbps

 Glossary of CDMA2000 Terms & Data Speeds